Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: Performance Verification of Detector Components

 \subsection{Single Module Test}

 The detection performance of each module is tested to guarantee uniform response across the telescope.
 A module under test is equipped with 19 detection channels, including eighteen channels for fiber bundles and one channel for the scintillating bar, and each channel is directly coupled to a PMT.
-Two identical scintillating bars (named trigger bars), each coupled to a PMT, were installed on the module's top and bottom surfaces to form a cosmic-ray muon trigger system, as shown in \fig{Pic_TestSingleModule}.
+Waveforms are acquired for the module test, utilizing CAEN digitizers V1743 (\SI{3.2}{GS/s}, 12-bit resolution) and DT5720 (\SI{250}{MS/s}, 12-bit resolution).
+The former is used for the scintillator bar channel and 14 fiber channels, while the latter is for other 4 fiber channels.
+Two identical scintillating bars (named trigger bars), each coupled to a PMT, were installed on the module's top and bottom surfaces to form a cosmic-ray muon trigger system, as shown in \fig{TestSingleModule}.
 The system generates an external trigger when signals from the trigger bars are in coincidence.

-The acquired waveform data are processed and analyzed based on the distributions of signals and background to minimize noise.
-The acquired full waveforms are first integrated and averaged, and the electronics pedestals are then fitted with Gaussian functions, as illustrated in \fig{Pic_TestSingleModuleWaveDistribution}.
-The signal discrimination threshold is set at the mean plus eight times the standard deviation ($\mu + 8\sigma$), based on the fitting result.
-The threshold is directly applied to the signal identification settings of the PMTs coupled to the fiber bundles in the telescope.
-A \SI{45}{ns} time window is determined as optimal for distinguishing true signals from background noise, based on the actual PMT waveform characteristics.
-After applying the selection criteria, the waveform distributions of signals and noise exhibit clear separation, as shown in \fig{Pic_TestSingleModuleWaveDistribution}.
+For each fiber and bar channel in the module, the average ADC (reversed) of each waveform is filled into a histogram, in which the pedestal is fitted with a Guassian, as shown in \fig{waveformMeanADC}.
+The obtained mean ($\mu$) and uncertainty ($\sigma$) are then used to determine a threshold, $\mu + 8\sigma$, for the channel.
+The threshold is applied to each waveform, of which a few segments above the threshold can be obtained.
+The time window of the widest segment is filled into a histogram, as shown in \fig{waveformWidth}, and a conservative value, \SI{45}{ns}, of the waveform width for signal is determined.
+After applying the selection criteria, namely the threshold and the waveform width, waveforms of signal and noise exhibit clear separation, as shown in \fig{TestSingleModuleWaveDistribution}.

-Analysis of the response from individual fiber bundle channels within a single module, as shown in \fig{Pic_TestSingleModuleHitMap}, exhibits a uniform response in the central region and decreases gradually toward the edges.
+The analysis of responses from individual fiber bundle channels within a single module, as shown in \fig{TestSingleModuleHitMap}, exhibits a uniform response in the central region and decreases gradually toward the edges.
 This distribution is consistent with expectations: the decreased response at the edges arises from a smaller effective acceptance angle and a corresponding decrease in particle hit probability.
 All seventy-two modules have been tested, with all fiber channels performing as expected.